prajwal-v-athreya/License_plate/README.md

 # License_plate
 Liscense Plate detecting model.

-This model is a state-of-the-art object detecting model built using Tensorflow.
+This model is a state-of-the-art object detecting model built using Tensorflow's object dection API.
+A retrained Faster RCNN is used to maximise performance and accuracy.

 Tensorflow version required to run it is 1.14.